ory/docs/docs/oathkeeper/sdk/api.md

 This endpoint returns a 200 status code when the HTTP server is up running.
 This status does currently not include checks whether the database connection is working.

-This endpoint does not require the `X-Forwarded-Proto` header when TLS termination is set.
+If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.

-Be aware that if you are running multiple nodes of ORY Oathkeeper, the health status will never refer to the cluster state, only to a single instance.
+Be aware that if you are running multiple nodes of this service, the health status will never refer to the cluster state, only to a single instance.

 #### Responses

-<a id="check-the-alive-status-responses"></a>
+<a id="check-alive-status-responses"></a>

 ##### Overview